voltrevo/one-to-one-screen-annotations-sample-apps/JS/README.md

 ### Initializing the Session

-The `AnnotationAccPack` constructor, located in `acc-pack-annotation.js`, sets the `accPack` property to register, trigger, and start events via the common layer API used for all accelerator packs:
+The `AnnotationAccPack` constructor, located in `acc-pack-annotation.js`, sets the `accPack` property to register, trigger, and start events via the common layer API used for all samples:

 ```javascript
   // Trigger event via common layer API